orcestra-campaign/weather/README.md

 ### Preview Server

-You can also run quarto in preview mode, which will open a browser and navigate to the most recently modified file:
+You can also run quarto in preview mode, which will open a browser and navigate to the most recently modified file.
+Because all source files are built twice (in website and slide mode), the preview mechanism can get confused.
+Therefore, when working on a slide, it is best to explicitly run the preview server using the slide profile:
 ```
-quarto preview
+quarto preview --profile slides
 ```